NachtRaveVL/SiK/README.markdown

  - https://github.com/NachtRaveVL/SiK/tree/master/Firmware/dst

-Which one should you download?
+### Which one should I download?

 Depends on your actual chipset.
-The HopeRF versions are the generic, cheap versions (usually Chinese in origin), while the RFD versions are the 3DRobotics versions.
-You can always break open the plastic to see what is printed on the board itself, or just try the various ones and see which one works (side note: You can also try QGroundControl, which attempts to detect the type you're using during firmware update).
+The HopeRF versions are the generic, cheap versions (usually Chinese in origin), while the RFD versions are the bulky 3DRobotics versions.

+You can always break open the plastic to see what is printed on the back of the board itself, or just observe what board ID your device is sending back.

+You can also try [QGroundControl](http://qgroundcontrol.com), which attempts to detect the type you're using during firmware update, or look at the console update during Firmware update using [SiK Radio Config Tool](http://vps.oborne.me/3drradioconfig.zip).

 ## Motivation
 The original SiK radio firmwares maintained by ArduPilot, etc., do not enable AES encryption on Si1000 chipsets, only on Si102x/3x chipsets, and only for the modules with e suffixed to the name (i.e. rfd900pe, rfd900ue).
 Why?
 Well, probably because the Si1000 chips only have 4096 of VRAM, while the Si102x/3x chips have 8096.